Audio Antihero: History

 On 29 August 2012, Audio Antihero and Nosferatu D2 were featured in a retrospective piece for the BBC World Service/PRI production "The World" – which featured interviews with label founder Jamie Halliday and Nosferatu D2 vocalist Ben Parker.
 The Nosferatu D2 song "We'll Play 'The Power of Love' by Frankie Goes to Hollywood a Thousand Times Tonight" closed the show.

-In November 2012, Audio Antihero contributed the Hüsker Doo-wop EP to the Hear It for New York pop-up shop.
-The EP was released to raise money for the Independent Music Community in New York that was affected by Hurricane Sandy and featured rare/exclusive songs from Nosferatu D2, Benjamin Shaw, Jack Hayter, Superman Revenge Squad and Wartgore Hellsnicker.
+In November 2012, Audio Antihero released the Hüsker Doo-wop EP to raise money for the independent music community in New York that was affected by Hurricane Sandy; it featured rare/exclusive songs from Nosferatu D2, Benjamin Shaw, Jack Hayter, Superman Revenge Squad and Wartgore Hellsnicker.
 They followed up this charity EP with This Christmas (I Just Want to Be Left Alone), a Christmas single from Benjamin Shaw & Fighting Kites to raise money for Shelter.
-The single benefited from critical praise from online press/radio and support from Tom Robinson and Jon Solomon at WPRB.
-When promoting the single, label founder Jamie Halliday co-hosted The Wrong Rock Show on the legendary Bush Radio, the appearance was endorsed by Rolling Stone.
+When promoting the single, label founder Jamie Halliday co-hosted The Wrong Rock Show on Bush Radio.